rebelsky/sams-assorted-musings-reflections/preparing-for-teaching-online-2020-03-07.md

 ---

-[1] The College President's office, not the U.S> President's office.
+[1] The College President's office, not the U.S. President's office.

 [2] More on those later.